alexmclarty/openid-connect-documentation/pages/develop/develop_nhs_impl.md

 https://connect.iam.spine2.ncrs.nhs.uk/token
 ```

 An example of a request is given below.
-The example shows the authorization code being supplied along with the client_id and redirect_uri from the original request, the example the client assertion JWT value has been truncated:

 ```
 POST /token HTTP/1.1